munificent/craftinginterpreters/book/global-variables.md

     is pretty slow, even with a good hash table.
 Can you come up with a more efficient way to store and access global variables without changing the semantics?

-    [todo: answer. globals hash table maps names to indexes. globals stored in separate array. at compile time, add/look up name in array. instr operand is array index. have special "undefined" value to tell if not defined yet.

 3. When running in the REPL, a user might write a function that references an unknown global variable.
 Then, in the next line, they declare the variable.